-Here are some key features of the EAP and your mental health and substance abuse benefits provided through Preferential Care Network (PCN).
+Here are some key features of the EAP and your mental health and substance abuse benefits provided through Allied Trades Assistance Program (ATAP).

-Eligibility You may be eligible if your employer is making contributions to the Welfare Fund as the result of a collective bargaining agreement.
-Eligible Dependents Your eligible dependents include your spouse and unmarried children under age 19 (under age 23 if full time student at an accredited educational institution) who depend on you for their support.
+Eligibility You may be eligible if your employer is making contributions to the Welfare Fund as the result of a collective bargaining or participation agreement.
+All Benefit Levels are eligible for the EAP.
+Benefit Levels P1 and C2 are eligible for inpatient and outpatient Mental Health and Substance Abuse benefits.
+Benefit Level P3 is eligible only for inpatient Mental Health and Substance Abuse benefits, including inpatient physician charges.
+Benefit Level P4 is eligible for the inpatient hospital charge only.
+Eligible Dependents Your eligible dependents include your spouse and children under age 26.
+When Your Coverage Begins After your employer has made the minimum required contribution in a work period, you will be eligible to participate in the corresponding benefit/eligibility period.
 Cost Your employer makes contributions to the Welfare Fund on your behalf.
-When Your Coverage Begins After your employer has made the minimum required contribution in a month, you will be eligible to participate in the corresponding benefit period.
-How the EAP Works The EAP provides short-term counseling over the phone, 24 hours a day, seven days a week.
+How the EAP Works The EAP provides short-term counseling over the phone, 24 hours a day, and seven days a week.
 When you call, a professional counselor will work with you to assess your situation.
 If necessary, they will schedule a face-to-face visit with a trained mental health professional.
-The Fund pays the full cost for up to three visits with a counselor each calendar year.
-How Mental Health and Substance Abuse Benefits Work PCN provides you with inpatient and outpatient mental health and substance abuse services.
+The Fund pays the full cost for up to five visits with a counselor each calendar year.
+How Mental Health and Substance Abuse Benefits Work ATAP provides you with inpatient and outpatient mental health and substance abuse services.
 You may see any provider of your choice.
-However, if you use a provider or facility that participates in PCN's network of providers, you'll save money.
-If you don't have a provider, PCN can help you find one.
-Before you begin treatment, whether you use a participating provider or not, you must call PCN to pre-certify treatment or benefits will not be paid.
-Claim Submission Your PCN provider will file claims for you.
+However, if you use a provider or facility that participates in ATAP's network of providers, you'll save money.
+If you don't have a provider, ATAP can help you find one.
+Before you begin treatment, whether you use a participating provider or not, you must call ATAP to pre-certify treatment or benefits will not be paid.
+Claim Submission Your ATAP provider will file claims for you.
 Covered family members will need to bring the member's Social Security number with them to their appointment.
 If you go to an out-of-network provider, you must file claims.
-When Your Coverage Ends You will no longer be eligible to participate in the EAP and Mental Health and Substance Abuse plans if contributions to the Welfare Fund on your behalf fall below the minimum required amount.
-Questions For questions about benefits and participating providers, call 1-800-366-0129.
-For questions about eligibility, call the Fund office at 1-215-542-8211.
+When Your Coverage Ends You will no longer be eligible for the EAP and Mental Health and Substance Abuse plans if your employer contributions to the Welfare Fund on your behalf fall below the minimum required amount.
+Questions For questions about benefits and participating providers, call 1-800-258-6376.
+For questions about eligibility, call the Fund office at 1-800-233-2043.